Boldface Conference are delighted to introduce our talented 2017 Faculty line-up.

 Founded by the Glass Mountain staff in 2009, Boldface is the country’s only literary conference specifically for emerging writers.
 An intimate conference experience that includes daily workshops, readings, craft talks, social events and professionalism panels, Boldface is an experience for emerging writers like no other.
 Boldface is held on the University of Houston Campus each May and is attended by as many as 100 writers from around the country.

-Shared on-campus housing and manuscript consultations with the 2017 Visiting Writers are available on a limited basis for additional fees.
+Shared on-campus housing and manuscript consultations with the 2018 Visiting Writers will be available on a limited basis for additional fees.